 Surface and groundwater water quality is vitally important for water supply, general amenity, recreation, fisheries and nature conservation and supports domestic, industrial and agricultural uses.
-Folkestone and Hythe is an area of serious water stress as identified by the Environment Agency.11 South East Water and Affinity are the statutory water suppliers in Folkestone and Hythe district.
+Folkestone and Hythe is an area of serious water stress as identified by the Environment Agency.
+12 South East Water and Affinity are the statutory water suppliers in Folkestone and Hythe district.
 There is a shared interest in the protection of groundwater supplies and water quality.
+There are opportunities for greater use of nature-based solutions to water quality and management issues, working with partners, including Southern Water and Kent County Council to take forward new approaches and solutions.

-Climate change will inevitably result in an increased risk of flooding from all sources due to an increased frequency of intense rainfall events due to climate change, combined with a drainage network that quickly reaches capacity.
+Climate change will inevitably result in an increased risk of flooding from all sources.
+An increased frequency of intense rainfall events due to climate change will lead to more rapid and more frequent overloading of the drainage network and localised flooding.
 The reliance on coastal flood defence infrastructure will increase over the next century.
-It is therefore necessary to ensure that new development is designed so that these residual risks are mitigated.12 Sustainable Drainage Schemes (SuDS) are a useful way to help to manage surface water flood risk.
-Natural features like swales, ponds, tree pits and rain gardens allow water to soak into the ground or be evaporated, reducing the need for traditional piped drainage.
+It is therefore necessary to ensure that new development is designed so that these residual risks are mitigated.13

+Sustainable Drainage Schemes (SuDS) are a useful way to help to manage surface water flood risk.
+Natural features like swales, ponds, tree pits and rain gardens allow water to soak into the ground or to evaporate, reducing the need for traditional piped drainage.
 SuDS can also provide amenity value, reduce the impacts of climate change and create spaces for nature.
-Green infrastructure assets are important areas in which to implement or retrofit SuDS.
+Green infrastructure assets are important areas in which to implement or retrofit SuDS but they can also be retrofitted into urban and developed areas through solutions such as rain gardens, specialised tree pits and permeable paved surfaces.
+Care should be taken when installing SuDS to ensure that no damage is caused to biodiversity, landscape or heritage features.

-Needs, Opportunities and Priorities - Blue Infrastructure and the Coast be delivered by other
+Needs, Opportunities and Priorities - Blue Infrastructure and the Coast